-- Silverware- Leave in original containers or wrap in cloth or low sulfur-content paper or tissue and pack in boxes.
+- Silverware- Leave silverware in its original container or wrap in cloth, low sulfur-content paper or tissue and pack in boxes.
 Place padding in silver chests to prevent moving and scratching.

 - Toilet Articles- Seal the corks and stoppers of cosmetics, medicine, and perfume bottles with natural nail polish, paraffin or masking tape before wrapping separately in paper and placing upright in cartons.